-The String of Hearts plant is a very easy to care for houseplant.
-Despite its small and sometimes fragile looking appearance, it's actually surprisingly robust and is currently a trendy and popular indoor plant.
+The String of Hearts plant is a very easy care houseplant.
+Despite its small and sometimes fragile appearance, it's surprisingly robust and is a trendy and popular indoor plant.

 It may also be called Chain of Hearts, Rosary Vine, Sweetheart Vine or even by the botanical name - Ceropegia Woodii.
 All common names come from the plant's subtle marbled heart-shaped leaves that grow from thin wiry stems.

-Their semi-succulent nature means ongoing upkeep is minimal, which is great news if your plant is positioned in a tricky to reach space (like mine which lives high up on top of a kitchen cupboard!).
+Their semi-succulent nature means ongoing upkeep is minimal, which is great news if your plant is positioned in a tricky to reach space (like mine which lives high up on top of a kitchen cupboard and another on a tall bookcase!).

 How do you pronounce Ceropegia Woodii correctly?
 Say: